ypriverol/github-paper/document/manuscript.md

 providing pull requests constitute an easy way for collaboration inside loosely defined teams and over more formal organisation boundaries, while the original repository owner(s) retain control over which external contributions to include.
-Once a pull requests has been sent, it is opened for review and discussion, and contributes to additional insights and in an increased code quality.
+Once a pull request is opened for review and discussion, it usually results in additional insights and increased code quality.

 Concurrent development including commits to the same repository can be organised using different approaches.
 The most